fuzhufozhu/ali_lot/intl.en-US/Developer Guide (Devices)/Error codes for sub-device development.md

 ## Introduction {#section_ikc_fgw_vdb .section}

--   When an IoT Platform service error occurs on a directly-connected device, the user client is notified of the error when the TCP connection is closed.
+-   When an IoT Platform service error occurs on a directly-connected device, the device is notified of the error when the TCP connection is closed.
--   In the case that a communication error occurs on a sub-device connected to IoT Platform through a gateway and the gateway is still physically connected to IoT Platform, the gateway must send an error message through the gateway connection to notify the user client of the error.
+-   In the case that a communication error occurs on a sub-device connected to IoT Platform through a gateway and the gateway is still physically connected to IoT Platform, the gateway must send an error message through the gateway connection to notify the sub-device of the error.

 ## Response format {#section_q2j_ggw_vdb .section}